JordanBell/Uni_CompilerConstruction_Part1/README.md

 When functions are supplied with constant arguments, either explicitly (ie `f(5)`), or after applying constant folding or propagation (`let x = 1 in let y = 2 in f(x + y)`), a function will be folded using those values and replaced inline after a further 10 optimisation iterations on that inline expression chunk.

 #### Infinite Loop detection
-When optimisation is enabled, the build will fail if it detects as infinite loop.
+When optimisation is enabled, the build will fail if it detects an infinite loop.
 This occurs when either its condition is evaluated as constantly true, or when condition contains variables that are never modified within the body of the while loop.
-This makes two assumptions which are as of writing always true: The program cannot break from within a loop (no "return", "continue" or "break" keywords exist), and no concurrency will modify the conditional variables.
+This makes two assumptions which are, currently, always true:
+1. The program cannot break from within a loop (no "return", "continue" or "break" keywords exist, and user input is not implemented)
+2. No concurrency exists which could modify the conditional variables.